MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 \subsection{Neighbour Selection Strategy}

-During online deployment, each agent must efficiently identify the subset of neighbours most relevant for maintaining safety.
-Rather than treating all nearby agents equally, we group agents into clusters defined by their potential for safety-critical interactions.
-The cluster size is chosen to match the neighbourhood dimension used when training the decentralized auxiliary value function, ensuring consistency between training and deployment.

-To determine which neighbours pose the greatest risk, we employ a principled criterion derived from Hamilton–Jacobi (HJ) reachability analysis.
+During online deployment, each agent must efficiently identify the $n$ neighbors most relevant to its policy execution.
+Rather than identifying neighbors based on physical distance or treating all nearby agents equally, we select the $n$ neighbors most critical to maintaining safety.
+To determine which neighbors pose the greatest risk, we employ a principled criterion derived from Hamilton–Jacobi (HJ) reachability analysis.
 HJ reachability provides a rigorous way to quantify the likelihood of safety conflicts, enabling each agent to prioritize interactions that most directly impact safe operation.
-Specifically, while $\hat{V}$ and $V_d$ encode cost and safety constraints in the SC-OCP, we additionally compute a pairwise safety value function $V_s$ using HJ reachability to guide neighbour selection.
+Specifically, while $\hat{V}$ and $V_d$ encode cost and safety constraints in the SC-OCP, we additionally compute a pairwise safety value function $V_s$ using HJ reachability to guide neighbor selection.

 HJ Reachability\cite{mitchell2005time, lygeros2004reachability} characterizes the set of states from which the system can be driven into a failure set.
-Let $\psi:\mathbb{R}^n \to \mathbb{R}$ be a Lipschitz-continuous function whose sub-zero level set $\Psi=\{x:\psi(x)\leq0\}$ represents pairwise collision states between the two agents.
+Let $\psi:\mathbb{R}^n \to \mathbb{R}$ be a Lipschitz-continuous function whose sub-zero level set $\Psi=\{x:\psi(x)\leq0\}$ represents collision states between the two agents.
 The corresponding safety value function is given by:

 where $\xi^u_{x,t}(\cdot)$ is the system trajectory.
 Intuitively, $V_s(x,t)$ measures how close the two agents are to a collision, even under optimal control.
-The unsafe set is precisely the sub-zero level set of $V_s$.
+The unsafe set -- the set of states from which collision is inevitable -- is precisely the sub-zero level set of $V_s$.
 The value function satisfies the Hamilton-Jacobi-Bellman Variational Inequality (HJB-VI):

 where $H_s$ is the Hamiltonian corresponding to the safety value function and $f_s$ encodes the pairwise dynamics between agents.